slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Bioartificial kidney

+2021-11-01

+- Self explanatory.

+### Pig kidney has been successfully transplanted into a human

+2021-11-01

+- Self explanatory.

 ### EU message and chat control

 2021-10-25